escovin/Appointment_Management_System/README.md

 # Appointment_Management_System

 The Appointment Management System program provides a user interface for adding, updating and deleting customer records and appointments stored in a connected SQL Database.
-The program provides alerts and prompts when met with certain parameters, and tracks user login attemps.
+The program provides alerts and prompts when met with certain parameters, and tracks user login attempts.

 Author:
 Erik Scovin